cooljasonmelton/next-react-supabase-starter-with-auth/README.md

 # jasreon-public

+NEXT:
+- Fork current proj and remove everything except the basics for a new app with auth
+- Create portfolio proj for create a new app with auth and basics
+- create readme explaining how to use
+- create SQL file explaining how to setup supabase to run with new project

 ?
 TODO: for portfolio, put together boiler plate auth site with supabase for people to use, bonus to make it a script to scaffold basically of this repo: supabase with user, auth files for serverside auth, auth signup form, basic dashboard,

 ?
 TODO: update tailwind classnames to string literals for readability e.g.